MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/Test-preview-for-monetized-apps.md

     :::image type="content" source="../../../../assets/images/apps-in-meetings/test-preview-no-preview-offer-id.png" alt-text="Screenshot shows the not a preview offer warning." :::

-Upon successful testing, you can push the offer to Go live where app validations are done before publishing.
+Upon successful testing, you can push the offer to go live where app validations are done before publishing.

 ## Code sample